akojif/ussd-server-js/README.md

 # ussd-server-js
- USSD app development with Javascript
+ A sample USSD server with Africastalking.com service